OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

 Through Microsoft Graph API, you can access files in OneDrive, OneDrive for Business, and Office Groups, by accessing the **drive** property of a user or group entity.
-You can navigate the hierarchy of a drive by path or by enumerating the contents of folders and files.
+You can navigate the hierarchy of a drive by path or by enumerating the contents of folders

+## Get an Office 365 developer environment
+To complete the exercises below, you will require an Office 365 developer environment.
+Navigate to https://tryoffice.azurewebsites.net and log in with your Microsoft Account (outlook.com, hotmail.com, msn.com).

 ## Exercise 1: Create a new project using Azure Active Directory v2 authentication